PHP Blog Guide

 Can PHP Be a Starting Point for Treatment?

-PHP can be a starting level of care if:
+Yes.
+In some cases, PHP can be the starting level of care.

-However, many clients enter PHP after detox or residential treatment.
+Still, many people enter PHP after completing detox or residential treatment.

 What Are the Benefits of PHP?